 Cost sharing is not required.
 However, any commercial contributions will be considered as part of the evaluation.
-See Part IV, Section C, Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] and Phase III Follow-On Funding Commitment [OPTIONAL] and Part V, Section A, Merit Review Criteria number 2.
+See PART IV, Section C, Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] and Phase III Follow-On Funding Commitment [OPTIONAL] and PART V, Section A, Merit Review.

-E. OTHER ELIGIBILITY REQUIREMENTS
+D. OTHER ELIGIBILITY REQUIREMENTS

-The research or R&D must be performed in the United States for both Phases I and II.
-"United States" means the 50 states, the territories and possessions of the United States, the Commonwealth of Puerto Rico, the Trust Territory of the Pacific Islands, and the District of Columbia.
+The research or R&D must be performed in the United States.
+United States" means the 50 states, the territories and possessions of the United States, the Commonwealth of Puerto Rico, the Trust Territory of the Pacific Islands, and the District of Columbia.
 Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she is legally empowered to work in the U.S. at the time that an award is made.